javiroberts/javiroberts.github.io/content/posts/lessons-learned-from-scaling-a-startup.md

 Nowadays my journey has diverted to new exciting and more personal projects.
 But all in all, I think that while I was there we managed to build great teams and products, and now I try to share some of that knowledge for anyone that might find it useful.

 In a near future I will try to share more of this experiences and go deeper in some of this topics.
 But for now, that’s all.
-Best of luck with what you’re doing!